yProv4ML

 timestampOptional[int]Optional.
 The timestamp associated with the saved model.

 This function saves the model's state dictionary to a specified directory and logs the saved model file as an artifact for provenance tracking.
 It ensures that the directory for saving the model exists, creates it if necessary, and uses the torch.save method to save the model.
 It then logs the saved model file using log_artifact, associating it with the given context and optional step number.
+If save_model_version is called several times, yProv4ML creates an incremental id for each model variation, and saves all in a sub-directory.

 Log Datasets